bounswe/2021SpringGroup12/practice-app/README.md

     * `export FLASK_ENV=development`
     * `flask run`
 * Go to the browser and open that link just you seen in the terminal.  (likely http://127.0.0.1:5000/)
-* Clone the repo to your local and branch out.

 * Write your own endpoints using different existing API's.
 * Test you endpoint using Postman.
 Try to use query-path parameters, request bodies, etc.